-A Premium Service has been introduced as of the 1st January 2013 at a cost £70.00 per document.
+A Premium Service is available at a cost £74.00 per document.
 The service will provide for the document to be processed, where possible, within 15 minutes of presentation, enabling the client to wait for the document.
 Any document presented for immediate processing will be considered to be a "Premium Service" document.

 Can I apply by post?

 An application can be submitted by post to the Legalisation Office.
 Applications need to include the document concerned, the request form and payment of the £37.00 fee.
 In addition, a surcharge of £5.00 is made for postal applications because we will only return your completed documents and apostille to you by recorded delivery to ensure their safety.
 If you are overseas, the surcharge may be higher.
 Please contact the Legalisation Officer at the Greffe for details.